Angular2Guy/ngx-simple-charts/README.md

 The slices are defined in the ChartSlices interface.
 The interface for the chartSlices can be found here: [ChartSlices](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/donut/src/lib/sc-donut-chart/model/chart-slices.ts)

+To enable styling the optional 'color' property of the ChartSlice can be used to provide a custom color.
+It needs to be in Css color format.

 ## Some time in the future
 For more features pull requests are welcome.